mathias/mathias.github.com/source/_posts/2013-08-03-building-a-chording-keyboard-lessons-learned-and-progress-so-far.markdown

 ![Razer Nostromo](/images/razer_nostromo.jpg)

 Other features the Nostromo had over other devices were supporting [N-key rollover][1] &mdash; basically, the ability for the keyboard to know that multiple keys are being pressed at once, and send all of those keys to the computer &mdash; as well as a little 4-way directional pad, and blue lights (always a plus!)

 The Nostromo also comes with a piece of software that you can install and remap the key mappings with.
-The device can operate without the software, and store many different 'modes' of key mappings and macros.
+The key mappings get saved onto the device, meaning the device can operate without the software.
 The current mode is indicated by three LEDs near the thumb, which count up in binary, yielding 8 key maps.
+Additionally, any of the keys can trigger a pre-recorded macro of many key events.

-Sadly, while the Nostromo software can record macros of key press events (one key event on the Nostromo presses a sequence of buttons for you, for example, to macro a complicated action in a game), it did not support detecting a chord (multiple key presses simultaneously) into a single key event.
+Sadly, while the Nostromo software can have one key press trigger a sequence of buttons for you, for example, to macro a complicated action in a game, it did not support detecting a chord (multiple key presses simultaneously) into a single key event.
 So with that limitation in mind, I set about trying to write code to detect chords and turn them into key presses in software rather than at the hardware layer.

 ### mxk